getporter/porter/docs/content/wiring.md

 ## Outputs

-In addition to parameters and credentials, Porter allows you to declare how to store mixin outputs.
+In addition to parameters and credentials, Porter introduces an type called an output.
+Outputs are values that are generated during the execution of a mixin.
+These could be things like a hostname for a newly provisioned Azure service or a generated password from something installed with Helm.
+These often need to be used in subsequent steps so Porter allows you to declare how to reference them after they have been created.
 The form used to declare these varies by mixin, but might look something like:

 ```yaml
 install: